 Sensitivity = 20×log(Transfer factor)

-Transferfactor in volts per pascal
+Transfer factor in volt per pascal

-Reference level 94 dB-SPL ⇒ 1 Pascal 1 000 mV/Pa ≡ 0 dB
+Reference level 94 dB-SPL ≡ 1 Pascal 1 000 mV/Pa ≡ 0 dB

 The sensitivity must be a negative dB value.

-Transfer factor USA (old):
+Transfer factor USA (old)

 mV/Pa

-↔ Sensitivity USA (old):
+↔ Sensitivity USA (old)

 dB re 1 dyn/cm²